 To be frank, there’s one in particular that I’m really biased for.
 Having worn both long as short sleeve variations of it, I can really attest to its properties first hand.
 For someone looking to get a high-quality, long-lasting rashguard for Jiu-Jitsu training, options do not get better than the Under Armor Heat Gear series rashguards.

 Of course, we need to also take a look into account.
 While anything might fly under a Gi, in No-Gi style is also important.
 This Under Armour BJJ rashguard luckily delivers on both style and performance.
-Speaking of performance, the rashguard has to be able to withstand grinding, stretching and everything else that comes associated with Jiu-Jitsu.
-Moreover, it needs to be easy to wash, quick drying and able to go through all of the above on a daily basis.
+Speaking of performance, the rashguard has to be able to withstand grinding, stretching, and everything else that comes associated with Jiu-Jitsu.
+Moreover, it needs to be easy to wash, quick-drying, and able to go through all of the above dailies.
 This makes longevity a really important property.
 Finally, there’s the cost of it all.
-There’s no point in wearing a rashguard that looks cool, doesn’t perform and costs more than your Gi, like certain options out there.
+There’s no point in wearing a rashguard that looks cool, doesn’t perform, and costs more than your Gi, like certain options out there.

 The material of the Heat Gear Under Armour BJJ rashguard is extremely thin.
 Despite seeming like it would give way, it is extremely durable.
 The fact that it is so thought highly amplifies the rashguard’s performance qualities.
 But more on that later.

 In addition to protection and moisture management, the rashguard also provides compression.
 This means that it helps blood flow, and consequently performance.
-Furthermore, training in a compression shirt also boosts the muscles abilities to recover.
-Finally, the combination of materials ensures that this rashguard is able to stretch in pretty much any direction you need it to.
+Furthermore, training in a compression shirt also boosts the muscle’s abilities to recover.
+Finally, the combination of materials ensures that this rashguard can stretch in pretty much any direction you need it to.
 Not only that but stretching means it is completely resistant to tears.

 Oh, and not that it matters much to grapplers, but this rashguard provides 30+ UV protection.

 Suffice to say, Heat Gear is my favorite Under Armour BJJ rashguard.
 And, coming from someone with quite the BJJ rashguard collection, that is something.
-Granted, it will “disappoint” you if you’re looking for wacky animal or Yakuza art.
-But If you’re looking for a reliable BJJ rashguard that’ll last, is easy to take care of and performs admirably, then go get yourself a Heat Gear UNder Armour rashguard.
+Granted, it will “disappoint” you if you’re looking for wacky animals or Yakuza art.
+But If you’re looking for a reliable BJJ rashguard that’ll last, is easy to take care of, and performs admirably, then go get yourself a Heat Gear Under Armour rashguard.
 Or two.